 The Group does not use derivative financial instruments for speculative purposes, and has not pledged collateral in relation to any of its derivative instruments.

-At 31 March 2014, the Group's derivatives are not designated in formal hedging relationships (2013: no formal hedge relationships), and instead are measured at fair value through the income statement.
+At 31 March 2014, the Group's derivatives are not designated in effective hedging relationships, and instead are measured at fair value through profit or loss (2013: same).